How To Block Ads on Pinterest 2026

 How to block ads on Pinterest

-Pinterest doesn't have an option to block ads completely, so your only option is to use a reliable third-party ad blocker.
-They can remove Pinterest ads and block harmful pop-ups and malicious scripts, while also ensuring a safer browsing experience by protecting you from scammers, malware, and phishing attacks.
+The best ad blockers can remove Pinterest ads and block harmful pop-ups and malicious scripts, while also ensuring a safer browsing experience by protecting you from scammers, malware, and phishing attacks.

-An ideal ad blocker is easy to use, compatible with all popular browsers, and can stop ads and trackers.
+An ideal ad blocker is easy to use, compatible with all popular browsers, and effective at blocking ads and trackers.
 Ideally, it also won’t log and sell your data to third parties.

 Pinterest without Total Adblock enabled has sponsored posts